altunixon/wips/lns/altina_ln/ASP-52-.md

 “But a weapon is a weapon?”

-Acknowledging Altina’s words, Enzo nodded in agreement.
+Acknowledging Altina’s words, Enzo nodded in agreement.<br/>

-On the other hand, Regis shook his head.
+On the other hand, Regis shook his head.<br/>

 “A weapon is a tool in order to obtain victory in war and war happens because we want to protect our home.
 If one exists in an era where art is appreciated, helpful in promoting one’s status, they will have the notion that a beautiful weapon is the best.”